 To extrapolate, criminals won’t want to open accounts in jurisdictions with strong regulations.
 And, fair enough.
 Why would they waste their time when the country next door doesn’t ask any questions?

 But what does that mean for you?
 If you bank in a jurisdiction that is “high-risk” or “monitored” you will be scrutinized.
 That is, compared to banking in a jurisdiction that complies with all requirements.

-To determine if a jurisdiction is “high-risk” or “monitored” by FATF you can check their website here.
+To determine if the jurisdiction is “high-risk” or monitored by the FATF you can check their website here.

 As with all things, not all banks will operate under the perceived risk of their jurisdiction.
 And individual jurisdictions will have a different mix of pros and cons.
 So we don’t apply strict tiers to jurisdictions.